AndresJosueToledoCalderon/Compile-2Ship2Harkinian-for-Raspberry-Pi/README.md

 sudo make install
 ```
 5) This an extra but mandatory step, cmake 3.25 will be by default the one the os uses.
 So we will need to change it for the new compiled version:

+- Update: Just check if "cmake --version" says 3.28 out of all directories.
+If it says 3.28, then skip this step (5).
 ```
 # Optional, check your version:
 cmake --version